 From the author of Tuck Everlasting.
 Twelve-year-old Gaylen sets off to poll the kingdom about which food should stand for “delicious” in the new dictionary, but his simple quest soon reveals civil war is brewing.
 This is a sweet tale of a boy, his father-figure, a mermaid, and a dictionary, full of magic and mystery.
 Age 8 and up.
 More info →

-Stanley Yelnats is a boy with a history of bad luck–all brought on by his “no-good-dirty-rotten-pig-stealing-great-great-grandfather.”
-Yelnats ends up at Camp Green Lake--a juvenile detention center, where there is no lake--and has to dig a giant hole every day in the hot sun.
+This is such a fun story, no matter your age.
+Stanley Yelnats is a boy with a history of bad luck–all brought on by his "no-good-dirty-rotten-pig-stealing-great-great-grandfather."
+Yelnats ends up at Camp Green Lake—a juvenile detention center, where there is no lake--and has to dig a giant hole every day in the hot sun.
 The boys soon discover there may be more to this hole-digging business than punishment.
 Age 8 and up.
 More info →

 I probably wasn't old enough to appreciate this instant classic when I first read it as a child, but that didn't stop me.
 (Thank goodness.)
 10-year-old Milo comes home from school one day to find a tollbooth sitting in his bedroom.
 Since he doesn’t have anything better to do, he pays the toll and drives through–and embarks on a strange journey into a fanciful world where he encounters all sorts of strange characters.
 A satisfying and delightfully nerdy book that will engage both kids and adults, albeit on different levels.
 More info →